-Momentum, the organisation created to advance Corbynista ideas within the labour movement and beyond, presents a tremendous opportunity.
-With 20,000 members, it provides a framework for organising discussions and activity that can take socialist ideas to a far wider audience than has been possible for generations.
+MOMENTUM, THE ORGANISATION created to advance Corbynista ideas within the labour movement and beyond, presents a tremendous opportunity to take socialist ideas to a far wider audience than has been possible for generations.

-Personally I’m open-minded.
-I want whatever makes the 20,000 members who have joined Momentum feel engaged and that their input is valued.
+Personally, I want whatever makes the 20,000 members who have joined Momentum feel engaged and that their input is valued.
 I want these new supporters to become active in spreading the Corbyn agenda into parts of society where it has yet to reach.
-I can of course see difficulties with an OMOV conference.
+Of course there are difficulties with an OMOV conference.
 The questions put in online plebiscites may be selected in advance by the leadership and may not be open to amendment.
-The whole approach is contrary to the traditions of the labour movement and I can see why trade union affiliates in particular are not keen.
-I would like a lot more information about how the new leftwing party in Spain, Podemos, used online techniques to construct their programme and engage their members.
+The whole approach is contrary to the traditions of the labour movement, and trade union affiliates in particular have reservations.
+We need a lot more information about how the new left wing party in Spain, Podemos, used online techniques to construct their programme and engage their members.

-In theory the delegates who attend these meetings have a mandate from their local groups and are accountable to them.
-In practice, this is dubious.
-I wonder if the delegate who moved opposition to supporting a broad Stop the Purge conference, focused on the witch-hunt inside the Party and sponsored by Bakers Union President Ronnie Draper, on the grounds that it was a “Zionist front”(!) had a mandate for his outburst.
-One of the London Region Committee delegates, Jill Mountford, was pretty annoyed about this sectarian attack - and rightly - but in her blog she criticises Jon Lansman for suggesting that Regional Committees might be unrepresentative.
-Nor was this an isolated example.
+Theoretically, the delegates who attend these meetings have a mandate from their local groups and are accountable to them.
+In practice this is dubious.
+I wonder if the delegate who moved opposition to supporting a broad Stop the Purge conference, focused on the witch-hunt inside the Party and sponsored by Bakers’ Union General Secretary Ronnie Draper, on the grounds that it was a “Zionist front”(!), had a mandate for his outburst.
+One of the London Region Committee delegates, Jill Mountford, was pretty annoyed about this sectarian attack - and rightly - but in her blog she criticises Momentum founder Jon Lansman for suggesting that regional committees might be unrepresentative of the grassroots.